scalexm/holomorph/protocol/README.md

-This crate also contains the definitions of all the messages and types used in the Dofus protocol, auto-generated from the decompiled sources of the Dofus client with the use of a small CLI tool to be found in `gen/main.rs`.
+This crate also contains the definitions of all the messages and types used in the Dofus protocol, auto-generated from the decompiled sources of the Dofus client with the use of a small CLI tool to be found in `protocol_gen`.